surveyjs/survey-pdf/README.md

 </a>

 ### Features

+SurveyJS PDF exporter is represented by [SurveyPDF](https://surveyjs.io/Documentation/Pdf-Export?id=surveypdf) object which is a [SurveyModel](https://surveyjs.io/Documentation/Library?id=surveymodel) descendant.
+It inherits all the functionality of SurveyJS Model and adds PDF export specific features.

 - Render all SurveyJS questions (textboxes, checkboxes, dropdowns, etc.) with results
 - Support of SurveyJS widgets and your own custom adorners